-The very first season of King Of The Dot has been a sight to behold and a roller-coaster to say the least.
+The very first season of King Of The Dot has been a sight to behold and a roller-coaster, to say the least.
 We have had ten months of excitement and battles that have left us wanting more.
 The season started with 48 battle rappers from 4 divisions – North, South, East, and West each had 12 battle rappers in the mix.
-Like the NBA season, this long-term commitment was a wonder to watch and has high stakes, with the winner walking away with bragging rights and $100,000.
+Like the NBA season, this long-term commitment was a wonder to watch and had high stakes, with the winner walking away with bragging rights and $100,000.

-Every rapper would battle three times per season and be judged by both professional entities and a Twitch fan vote.
+Every rapper would battle three times per season and be judged by professional entities and a Twitch fan vote.
 Their performances were evaluated by a point system called ‘Total Battle Scores.’
-At the end of the season the top 4 rappers in each division with the highest accumulated Total Battle Score would determine which battle rappers would be going to the playoffs.
+At the end of the season, the top 4 rappers in each division with the highest accumulated Total Battle Score would determine which battle rappers would be going to the playoffs.
 So far, battle rappers have come and gone, and we await the season finale.
 The #3 seed from the West, Pass, is set to face the #3 seed from the North, Bill Collector.
 Coincidentally and delightfully, their total battle scores for the season are evenly matched at 432 points, making the upcoming finale even more exciting.

 Bill Collector: Matches and History